bevyengine/bevy-website/content/learn/book/control-flow/states.md

     ));
 }
 ```

+The same pattern can be very helpful for UI as well: automatically closing menus by despawning them when the state ends.
+This allows us to keep the "remember to clean this up" logic closely coupled with the creation of our objects,
+rather than needing to remember all of the things we might have spawned in a single monolithic cleanup system.

 Similar helper components exist: [`DespawnOnEnter`], for when you want to clean up when entering a specific state, and [`DespawnWhen`], for when you want to perform more complex state-matching logic.